-- Obtain a guarantee from another entity rated at least 'A-1'; or - Transfer the account to an 'A-1' rated institution.
+- Obtain a guarantee from another entity rated at least 'A-1'; - Transfer the account to an 'A-1' rated institution; or - Post collateral according to Standard & Poor's requirements.

 If SCH is subsequently upgraded to 'A-1', the treasury account may be transferred back to SCH.